-9 Home Renovation Spiritual Lessons Learned are reflections drawn from our work on house projects over the years.
+9 Home Renovation Spiritual Lessons are reflections drawn from our work on house projects over the years.
 This wisdom can surely be learned across plenty of other disciplines beyond DIY home improvement.
-But remodeling and designing have been exceptional teachers for us and occupied a chunk of our time.
+But remodeling and designing have been exceptional teachers for us and continue to occupy our weekends.
+As we keep plugging away at the new house, I need to revisit these sentiments to be encouraged right now!

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.